fish-quant/big-fish/docs/source/classification/extraction.rst

 Define and export single-cell results
 =====================================

-Extract detection and segmentation results and for every individual cell:
+Extract detection and segmentation results for every individual cell, in 2D and 3D:

 * :func:`bigfish.multistack.extract_cell`
 * :func:`bigfish.multistack.extract_spots_from_frame`